Funtap - stock.adobe.com

 Enter data observability vendors such as Monte Carlo, Acceldata, Metaplane and Soda Data -- among others -- that provide platforms that automate monitoring data.

 Like many of its peers, Monte Carlo was founded late last decade.
 Since its start in 2019, the vendor has added to and improved its capabilities to better enable customers to track data as it moves through pipelines and informs analytics and AI tools.
-Over the past two years, that has included developing generative AI-powered features to simplify data observability, including a tool that enables users to generate code using natural language, and another uses generative AI to suggest fixes in code.
+Over the past two years, that has included developing generative AI-powered features to simplify data observability, including a tool that enables users to generate code using natural language and another that uses generative AI to suggest fixes in code.

-Now, the vendor is adding a new generative AI feature.
+Now the vendor is adding a new generative AI feature.

 GenAI Monitor Recommendations uses a large language model (LLM) to examine an organization's data and deliver recommendations for developing and deploying data quality monitors.
-Development and deployment can then be executed by technical and non-technical users alike with previously existing generative AI tools such as Generate With AI.
+Development and deployment can then be executed by technical and non-technical users alike with previously existing generative AI tools such as Generate with AI.

 GenAI Monitor Recommendations is powered by Data Explorer, Monte Carlo's data profiling engine.
 Integrated with an LLM, Data Explorer uses generative AI to discover relationships between columns and patterns in data that would be nearly impossible for humans to find.